 Why buy AVG Secure VPN

-Since AVG was bought out by Avast, its legal and logging position is the same – upon connection, the service collects your username, your connecting and endpoint IP addresses, the duration of your session, and the amount of data transmitted, all of which is stored for 30 days in monthly blocks.
+Since AVG was bought out by Avast, its legal and logging position is the same as that of its new parent company: upon connection, the service collects your username, your connecting and endpoint IP addresses, the duration of your session, and the amount of data transmitted, all of which is stored for 30 days in monthly blocks.

-It’s also rather expensive, at £44.86 per year, for single-device, single-operating system account, and even Android and iOS apps have to be bought separately.
+It’s also rather expensive, at £49.99 per year for a single-device, single-operating system account, and even Android and iOS apps have to be bought separately.
 This puts it among the most expensive services we’ve reviewed.

-AVG Secure VPN does what it needs to, but its price, single device licence, limited platform support and logging policy all count against it.
-We’d recommend using Private Internet Access instead.
+AVG Secure VPN does what it needs to, but its price, single device licence, limited platform support, lack of a kill switch and logging policy all count against it.
+If privacy isn’t a major concern, we’d recommend using Kaspersky Secure Connection instead for value and sheer speed, while Windscribe is best for streaming and Private Internet Access has robust security.